Quick Short Inca Trail Hike: The Complete Handbook

 Note: Biodegradable Containers and Biodegradable Forks

-It is essential to bring your aluminum bottles to recycle plastic bottles; plastic bottles are prohibited on the Short Inca Trails and Machu Picchu network!
+It is essential to bring your aluminum bottles to recycle plastic bottles; plastic bottles are prohibited on the Short Inca Trails and the Machu Picchu network!

 Sacred Valley Short Inca Trail 3 Day